 If you are looking for results within a historical period, you could change the date range to show just those dates.

 This pane allows you to refine your search results by what media the result was published in.

-- Journal articles are published by Academic Journals
+- Journal articles are published in Academic Journals

-- Magazine stories and reports are published by Magazines
+- Magazine stories and reports are published in Magazines

 - Conference papers are published in Conference Materials